aStudyingTurtle/redicat/README.md

 ## Subcommands
 ### `bulk`
 Calculates per-base depth and nucleotide counts across a BAM/CRAM.
 Filtering options allow you to tune MAPQ, base quality, minimum depth, and an editing-specific heuristic.
 The revamped scheduler flattens genomic tiles into a unified Rayon work queue and forces small stealable tasks via `with_min_len(1)` + adaptive `with_max_len`, keeping CPU utilisation high for long-running bulk traversals.
-When `--skip-max-depth` is set to a value less than 2,000,000,000, the `--max-depth` value is automatically adjusted to `--skip-max-depth + 1000`.
-Results stream to a bgzip-compressed TSV.
+Results stream to a bgzip-compressed TSV with near-max-depth flags computed from the observed post-filter depth.
 `near_max_depth` flags now key off the observed (post-filter) depth, ensuring the 1% ceiling matches the pileup depth returned by htslib after read rejection.
 Some libraries of `bulk` were taken form the [`perbase`](https://github.com/sstadick/perbase) project.